pedrobranco0410/Bebop-with-Reinforcement-Learning/README.md

 first source it: `source ~/bebop_ws/devel/setup.bash`

-then call rostopic echo: `rostopic echo /bebop2/states/common/CommonState/BatteryStateChanged`
+then call rostopic echo: `rostopic echo /bebop2/states/common/CommonState/BaeryStateChanged > ~/Desktop/Bebop-git2/Bebop-with-Reinforcement-Learning/src/status/outputfile.txt`

+**Observation**: change to the directory where you want to save the outputfile

 The topics for each parameters are specified in the links.